 Ending the Atlantic Slave Trade was a long, laboured process of changing economic fortunes and rising humanitarian concerns.
 Britain abolished its slave trade in 1807, France in 1815 and Spain in 1820.
 However, the trade continued with declining numbers throughout most of the 19th century in places like Cuba and Brazil, until slavery was finally outlawed everywhere in the Americas.

 “I don’t want people to come here and just get angry or just feel guilty,” says Yeboah.
 “We must learn from history, but I think these castles can now show us a way forward, how different people can get beyond the past and figure out how to exist together.”
+We say goodbye, shaking hands the Ghanaian way, a friendly three-step process that ends with a subtle twist while clicking each other’s middle finger.
+My hand is too sweaty to get the satisfying snapping sound.

-When I leave the castle, the young boys are still kicking a soccer ball against the stone wall.
 Once again they invite the obroni – me, the white man – to join in.
 Again, they score at will.
 But showing typical Ghanaian generosity, they cheer me on anyway, as we chase each other in the shadow of history.